Originally published: December 11, 2015

 Back in your consulting room: grab your retinoscope and flippers, and give near retinoscopy a try.
 If you’re waiting for your flippers to arrive then grab a ret rack, quickly change lenses in a trial frame, or use the fused cross-cylinder technique.
 But I really think you should order some flippers and make your life easier.
 With some practice you’ll be getting your accommodative lag measurement in under 20 seconds, with this giving you more than enough time to observe the reflex, see if it’s stable and neutralise accurately with your flippers.
 Normal results are between +0.50 and +1.00, with results higher than this indicating an increased risk for the myopia profile.4, 5, 11, 16, 17

 To watch this technique in action, check out our Youtube video on How to measure accommodative lag.
-You can also read more on how to measure accommodative facility, and advice on prescribing for accommodative lag.
+You can also watch how to assess accommodative facility on our YouTube channel.
+If you'd like to reinforce this with text, read more on how to measure accommodative facility, and advice on prescribing for accommodative lag via these links.

 NB: You can order flippers in Australia from Cyclopean Designs, either complete or just the flipper frames which you can then have fit at your local lens laboratory.

 To delve more into my simplified two-system approach to BV diagnosis and management, you can watch this video entitled Binocular Vision - easier than you think.
 This one hour lecture includes cases; details easy use of prism correction for vergence disorders; changes to BV in contact lens wear; and why BV matters - for reading and learning in kids, clinical problem solving, and myopia management.
 You can also download my lecture notes here.

 Watch these Myopia Profile YouTube videos on binocular vision techniques:

 Read more about accommodation, binocular vision and myopia:

 Want to learn more about binocular vision?